Cedarhurst (516) 374-3668

 If you have any questions please feel free to contact our offices located in Cedarhurst and Franklin Square, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you have any concerns about your feet, contact Robert Stein, DPM from South Shore Foot Care.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact Robert Stein, DPM of South Shore Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Cedarhurst and Franklin Square, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.